pthrasher/pthrasher.github.com/_posts/2011-09-18-When-People-Are-Silent-They-Think-You're-Stupid.markdown

 that's their issue.

 Mostly, I say all this to talk to a younger version of me, that may be out there.
-If you want to seem more knowlegable, addmitting what you don't know is the best way to go.
+If you want to seem more knowledgeable, admitting realizing the vastness of what you actually *don't* know is step one.
+Adopt a be-better attitude as opposed to an I'm-good-as-is attitude.
+Become the eternal apprentice.
+Never regarding yourself as a master, but as the never-ending student in life.